UNITED WAY BREAKING THE CYCLE OF DISADVANTAGE

 Many children lack the skills and knowledge crucial for starting school ready to learn to read and furthermore parents lack the skills or resources to help their children to keep up with their peers.
 These children are much more likely to leave school early, without the education and experience needed to find stable employment.

-United Way South Australia’s United We Read program currently supports close to 450 children aged between 0-5 years old living in Elizabeth Downs and Elizabeth Park, two of the suburbs that have the highest percentage of children, almost 25%, who are ill prepared to start school in the area of literacy.
+United Way South Australia’s The Imagination Library program currently supports close to 600 children aged between 0-5 years old living in the Playford area which has the highest percentage of children, almost 25%, who are not prepared to start school in the area of literacy.

 The solution starts at home.
-The United We Read program delivers to these children a quality book free each month, while their parents receive literacy support and resources.
-United Way SA also run local literacy events and activities, including under our Read Aloud – Every Child Every Day campaign.
+The Imagination Library program delivers to these children a quality book free each month, while their parents receive literacy support and resources.
+United Way SA also run local literacy events and activities to encourage community engagement.

-Initial evaluations of the United We Read program show that children and parents are engaging in more reading activities with daily reading increasing from 10% to 60% and time spend reading more than doubling.
+Evaluations of The Imagination Library program show that children and parents are engaging in more reading activities with daily reading increasing from 10% to 60% and time spend reading more than doubling.
 This is not only improving their children’s pre-literacy skills but also assisting in family bonding.

-The United We Read program was recognised by winning the 2017 Playford Australia Day – Community Initiative of the Year, the 2015 Northern Messenger Resilient Community Partnership Award and was also a Semi Finalist in the South Australian 2015 Connecting Community Award.
+The Imagination Library program was recognised by winning the 2017 Playford Australia Day – Community Initiative of the Year, the 2015 Northern Messenger Resilient Community Partnership Award, a Semi Finalist in the South Australian 2015 Connecting Community Award and also nominees for the South Australian Community Achievement Awards 2016 and 2018 and Finalist 2019Follow Us on Social Media or Get in Touch